DETAILED ACTION

 Greyscale

 Regarding claim 21.
-Flai teaches the method of claim 19, further comprising, responsive to the second signal being indicative of a light load condition [i.e. low power uses], setting the slope to zero [see fig 4, see period t1-t2 slopes are flat during a state where the high switch remains inactive delivering a state analogues to light load condition, ¶54].
+Flai teaches the method of claim 19, further comprising, responsive to the second signal being indicative of a light load condition [i.e. low power uses], setting the slope of the third signal to zero [see fig 4, see period t1-t2 slopes are flat during a state where the high switch remains inactive delivering a state analogues to light load condition, ¶54].

 Regarding claim 27.
-Flai teaches the apparatus of claim 25, wherein the control circuit is configurable to generate the third signal [output of 222 is indirectly a product of output of 232, since 204 regulates the output of the power converter which triggers changes to the output of 222] responsive to a clock signal [output of 232] having a frequency.
+Flai teaches the apparatus of claim 25, wherein the control circuit is configurable to generate the fourth signal [output of 222 is indirectly a product of output of 232, since 204 regulates the output of the power converter which triggers changes to the output of 222] responsive to a clock signal [output of 232] having a frequency.

 Allowable Subject Matter